 - a) The Pedestrian Realm Network, identified on Schedule 3, in WESTON 7 shall be comprised of various and diverse components, including Urban Parks, Courtyards and Connecting Links and Streetscapes.
-All of the components play vital roles in animating WESTON 7.
+All of the components play vital roles in connecting and animating WESTON 7.
 The components included within the Pedestrian Realm Network are significant contributions to the provision of recreational opportunities and for social activity.
-Specific planning, design and maintenance considerations are required to ensure the vitality and longevity of these spaces. - b) All development shall be required to make contributions to the Pedestrian Realm Network, and all Development Sites greater than 1,500 square metres in size shall make a land contribution on Site. - c) The various elements of the Pedestrian Realm Network include: - i.
-Urban Park Spaces; - ii.
-Connecting Links and Courtyards; and - iii.
+Specific planning, design and maintenance considerations are required to ensure the vitality and longevity of these spaces. - b) All development that includes a residential component shall be required to make appropriate contributions to the Pedestrian Realm Network, and all development sites or blocks greater than 1,500 square metres in size shall make a land contribution on-site of at least 5% of the area of the site/block. - c) The various elements of the Pedestrian Realm Network include: - i.
+Urban Park Spaces; and - iii.
 Streetscapes.

 Each element of the Pedestrian Realm Network must be considered in concert with one another and within the context of the evolving WESTON 7 community.
 A comprehensive understanding of how these spaces work together and complement each other, and their adjacent uses, will lead to a more connected, accessible and logical network of pedestrian spaces throughout the WESTON 7.
-Moving people in to, out of and through the community easily and safely, and providing a variety of spaces for socializing, special events and recreation, is a priority of this d) It shall be the responsibility of the City to ensure appropriate maintenance and, where necessary, the planting of the tree canopy throughout WESTON 7.
-A healthy and sustainable tree canopy is a fundamental element of the character of WESTON 7.
-Enhanced maintenance protocols will be established to ensure the ongoing success of these key Pedestrian Realm Network assets.
+Moving people in to, out of and through the community easily and safely, and providing a variety of spaces for socializing, special events and recreation, is a priority of this Plan.

-Plan.
 The Pedestrian Realm Network works seamlessly with the Active Transportation Network.